Kelly McElroy, Chair (2012-2014)

 Anna Fidgeon (2013-2015)

 Originally from Washington State, Anna cannot remember a time when she did not love books.
 She received her B.A. in Women Studies from the University of Washington, where she began her library work as a student assistant.
-Unable to imagine herself working anywhere but a library, Anna pursued her MIS from The University of Texas at Austin, and during that time, she discovered her love for information literacy instruction in her Graduate Assistant position at the University of Texas Libraries.
-Anna is in her first professional librarian position as a Digital Learning Initiatives Librarian at California State University, Northridge, where she continues to help students discover library resources in the classroom and at the reference desk as well as through the digital learning objects she creates for the Library website and social media.
-In addition to the GLBTRT, Anna is a member of ALA, ACRL and CARL and is very excited to be currently surrounded by the piles of books she gets to review as an Over the Rainbow juror.
+Anna pursued her MIS from The University of Texas at Austin, and is currently one of two Digital Learning Initiatives Librarians at California State University, Northridge, where she helps students discover library resources in the classroom and at the reference desk as well as through the digital learning objects she creates for the Library website and social media.
+Anna is very excited to be surrounded by the piles of books she gets to review as an Over the Rainbow juror.

 Jessica Jones (2013-2015)

 Jessica Jones is the Library Director at Northern New Mexico College, a rural campus in the Espanola Valley that serves an active and supportive GLBTQ community.
 She grew up in the arts community of Houston, Texas and was inspired by the friendship and acceptance there to remain involved with the GLBTQ community long after her formative years.
 She went on to complete BAs in American Studies and History from the University of Texas at San Antonio and received her MSI from the University of Michigan in 2009.
 Jessica has since been living in Santa Fe with her husband and cat and is thrilled to be a part of this committee with the privilege of reviewing so many excellent GLBTQ titles.